 - Add whole pecans to food processor and pulse until texture is similar to a ground flour.

 - Add almond meal and coconut sugar and pulse a few times to blend.

 - Add melted butter and mix well into nut mixture.

-- Press nut mixture in a parchment-lined 9x11-inch pan (see recipe note below).
+- Press nut mixture in a parchment-lined baking pan (see baking pan sizes notes below).
 Set aside.

 - In a mixing bowl, combine cream cheese, eggs, maple syrup, and vanilla.
 Beat well until mixture is smooth.
 (See note below.)

 - Pour cream cheese mixture over nut crust in pan and spread evenly, making sure to spread it to the edges of the pan.

 - Bake for 20 minutes.
 Let cool for at least 10-15 minutes.